yuriy-tk/getDomIp/README.md

+#Get IP by It`s Domain
-# Was wrote long ago like a testing app to get IP by it`s Domain using freegeoip.net service.
+Was wrote long ago like a testing app to get IP by it`s Domain using freegeoip.net service.